mada360/SuperSub/README.md

 The sprites in this game come directly from [SpriteLib](http://www.widgetworx.com/widgetworx/portfolio/spritelib.html) and are used under the terms of the [CPL 1.0](http://opensource.org/licenses/cpl1.0.php).

+I had one of my friends create the submarine sprite, so many thanks to Callum Harrord.

 The event system is based on [Libsigc++](http://libsigc.sourceforge.net/)